 If I would have trusted my intuition in my younger years I wouldn’t have wound up with the wrong men and wrong jobs.
 I ignored the red flags.
 Trusting my intuition led me to escape my house while an intruder entered it.
 It told me to retire early from teaching- which I did.
 Despite my fears, I have not starved, my life is rich and I am in the place in life where I should be.

 Sometimes being willing to act on your intuition is like crossing a log over a roaring creek- something I used to dread in my backpacking days.
 The trick is I found is commitment and focus.
 Fix your eyes on a point on the other side, keep your momentum up and don’t look down.

 Practicing my intuition is something I do on a daily basis.
-I create my artwork with an intuitive process.
+I write and create my artwork with an intuitive process.
 Everything from major life decisions to planning my day comes from listening to my inner voice.

 The good thing about intuition, even when you’ve failed to follow the right path, like a GPS it will reroute you.
 Ultimately it’s your best friend.
 Learn to trust it.

 It lurks in the recesses of your shower

 It follows you around